kaist-ai-osi-lab/BASTION/README.md

   <img src="assets/main_results_speedup_comparison.png" alt="BASTION speedup vs. EAGLE-3 and DFlash across benchmarks" width="780"/>
 </p>

-BASTION accelerates block-diffusion speculative decoding by building a query-dependent verification tree from the drafter's position-wise logits.
-The public release focuses on the paper's **Transformers backend** reproduction path: DFlash block-diffusion drafters, BASTION adaptive tree construction, hardware-calibrated verification latency modeling, and benchmark scripts.
+BASTION couples adaptive tree construction with a hardware-calibrated verification latency model to choose the verification budget on the fly — no per-workload, per-GPU, or per-model tuning.

 ## Scope